wechuli/c-sharp-playground/quality-programming-code/notes.md

 - The XML documentation is built-in the source code itself
 - The XML documentation is automatically processed by Visual Studio and is displayed in its autocomplete feature.
 - The XML documentation can be complied into an MSDN-style web site or e-book.

+## Code Refactoring

+- A program needs refactoring in case of code duplication.Code duplication is dangerous because a change in one place requires that all the other duplicated code be changed as well.
+The latter is error-prone and inconsistencies can arise therefore.
+Avoiding code duplication can be achieved by putting the particular piece of code in a method, or by moving common functionality to base classes.
+- Refactoring is necessary for methods, which have grown over time.
+The excessive length of a method is a good reason to think about splitting it up logically into a few smaller and simpler methods.
+- Deeply nested constructs are another reason for refactoring. they can be eliminated by taking out a block of code into a method.
+- Classes that do not provide a sufficiently good level of abstraction or ones that perform unrelated tasks (weak cohesion) are candidates for refactoring as well.
+- Long parameter lists and public fields should also do to the fix-it list.
+Tightly coupled classes go in the same category.

+### Refactoring at Data Level

+A good practice is to avoid magic numbers scattered throughout the code.
+They should be replaced by named constants.
+Variables with unclear names should be renamed.
+Long conditional expressions can be refactored into separate methods.
+Variables can be used to hold the intermediate results of expressions.
+A group of data that always appears together can be refactored into a separate class.
+Related constants should be grouped into enumerations.

+### Refactoring at Method and Class Level

+Within a longer method, all tasks that are unrelated to its main purpose are better moved into separate methods.
+Similar tasks should be grouped in common classes, similar classes – in a common package.
+If a group of classes have common functionality, it should be moved into a base class.
+Circular dependencies between the classes should not exist, they should be removed.
+In most cases the more common class has a reference to the more specialized class (parent-child relationship).